adambiltcliffe/board-state/README.md

-boardgamelib - A library for state machines with hidden information
+`board-state` - A library for state machines with hidden information
 ===================================================================

 ## Purpose